loganylchen/pyfin/README.md

 ## Contributing

 Contributions are welcome!
-Please see the project repository for guidelines.
+Please feel free to submit a Pull Request.